Ben Hall Pt 4

 Gilbert and Ben Hall are said to have taken into partnership the ruffian Morgan, together with two others, and thus to have once more formed a strong band.
 But the news is doubted in priggo-commercial circles, where it is said that Gilbert would scorn the notion to associate with Morgan.

-Gilbert's whereabouts during this period remained a mystery to many.
+Gilbert's whereabouts during this early 1864 period was a mystery.
 Had he traveled south?
 Had there been a disagreement between him and Ben Hall?
-Regardless of the circumstances, the two were not seen together, and Gilbert was reportedly spotted alone in late February in the town of Burrowa, at a store.
-'The Maitland Mercury and Hunter River General Advertiser' Tuesday 9th February 1864:
+Regardless of the circumstances, the two were not seen together for sometime.
+However, Gilbert was reportedly spotted alone in February in the town of Burrowa, at a local store gathering items.

 The Bushranger Gilbert.- A private letter from Burrowa states that on the evening of the 18th ultimo Gilbert went to a store, within a short distance of the Burrowa police station, and purchased (and paid for) some tobacco, and Crimean shirts, and other articles.

 Ben Hall And Gilbert.- The Marengo correspondent of the Yass Courier, writing on the 1st, says:- For some weeks past various rumours have been current as to the whereabouts or fate of Gilbert; some say that he is gone north, to what is called the new country, others that he and Hall had quarrelled about a woman, the rupture culminating in Hall pistolling Gilbert dead on the spot.
-But yesterday a settler told me for a fact, that Gilbert was not only dead but buried, and that he and Hall never quarrelled, for no one was more "cut up" at Gilbert's fate than Hall himself, and that Gilbert's death was purely accidental; for a while, he was what is vulgarly termed skylarking with the daughters of a settler not a hundred miles off, one of his numerous revolvers exploded, the contents entering his abdomen, and he would not allow a doctor to be sent for, saying "it was no use, as he knew it was a case;" so after lingering for ten or twelve hours, he died, and was buried "on the quiet.
+But yesterday a settler told me for a fact, that Gilbert was not only dead but buried, and that he and Hall never quarrelled, for no one was more "cut up" at Gilbert's fate than Hall himself, and that Gilbert's death was purely accidental; for a while, he was what is vulgarly termed skylarking with the daughters of a settler not a hundred miles off, one of his numerous revolvers exploded, the contents entering his abdomen, and he would not allow a doctor to be sent for, saying "it was no use, as he knew it was a case;" so after lingering for ten or twelve hours, he died, and was buried "on the quiet."

 A wet blanket to the ardour of the police, yet it is the general belief around here that something of the kind has occurred.
 One thing is certain, that, as far as highway robbery is concerned, Hall and Gilbert are now-in thieves vernacular-"pals no longer."

-Despite the absence of 'Happy Jack', a tale emerged in 1913 from the recollections of an elderly local from the Lachlan area.
-The story suggested that Jack was neither deceased nor at odds with Hall, but that Gilbert had fallen ill.
-According to the local, Gilbert hadn't traveled to Victoria but had retreated to a favored hideout of the gang, the wild and remote area of Bogan Gate, located northwest of Forbes.
+Despite the absence of 'Happy Jack,' a most curious tale emerged in the year 1913, derived from the recollections of a venerable local from the Lachlan district.
+The narrative posited that Jack was neither departed from this world nor estranged from his companion Hall, but rather that Gilbert had succumbed to a grievous illness.
+According to this venerable source, Gilbert had not ventured to Victoria, but had instead sought refuge in a favoured haunt of the gang—the wild and desolate region of Bogan Gate, nestled to the northwest of Forbes.

 Sydney, MARENGO.
 [FROM OUR CORRESPONDENT.]
 MARCH 22 1864. — for some days past.
 I have been making minute enquiries respecting Gilbert, and that among parties who are, I know, au fait as to the whereabouts of the youthful desperado; and the result is that the ex-highwayman—for he intends crying "stand " no longer convalescent from his pistol-wound, again in the saddle, and proceed to———— here my informant made a vague sort of motion with one of his arms, describing about half the points of the compass, and said, "In that, direction.''
 However, the indication, notwithstanding its great, latitude, had decidedly a northward tendency.